The FBI, CIA and NSA say American citizens shouldn't use Huawei phones

 Huawei has not made strides in the U.S. market in large part because of government concerns that the Chinese government can use its smartphones and other products for intelligence gathering.

 In 2012, Congress released a report saying the two Chinese companies should be viewed "with suspicion."
+The companies both strongly disputed the reports' findings at the time, with Huawei calling them "baseless."

 In January, talks between Huawei and AT&T to sell its smartphones fell through.
 On Tuesday, Wray praised the efforts of telecommunications providers that are trying to "raise awareness on this issue."

+"Huawei is trusted by governments and customers in 170 countries worldwide and poses no greater cybersecurity risk than any ICT vendor, sharing as we do common global supply chains and production capabilities," a spokesperson for Huawei said in a statement.

+ZTE said in a statement its mobile phones and devices incorporate chipsets and other components manufactured in the U.S.

 "As a publicly traded company, we are committed to adhering to all applicable laws and regulations of the United States, work with carriers to pass strict testing protocols, and adhere to the highest business standards," a representative for ZTE said in an emailed statement.
-"Our mobile phones and other devices incorporate US-made chipsets, US-made operating systems and other components."

 Cotton introduced a bill last week that would prohibit the government from contracting with companies that use Huawei or ZTE products.
 It's a companion bill to the "Defending U.S. Government Communications Act" put forth in the House last month.
 In 2013, Congress passed a law that prevented some federal agencies from buying tech from these firms without approval.